nelialanets/Travel-destinations/README.md

 ## About

-An interactive and bobile responcive app that is designed for surfers and people who like to explore remote tropical destination points around the world.
+An interactive and mobile responsive app that is designed for surfers and people who would like to explore remote tropical destination around the world.

-## Technologies Used
+## Technologies Used:

 Language      | Framework     | API's       | CSS                 |
 ------------- | ------------- |------------ | --------------------|
 JavaScript    | React, Gatsby | Graphql     |   styled components |

 ## User Stories
-AAU (As A User), I want to see current list of distinations around the world.
+##AAU (As A User), I want to see current list of distinations around the world.
-AAU, I will be able to navigate thought the manue/navigations tabs to mome from one page to another AAU, I will be able to search for places using a search bar AAU, I will be able to review comprehensive inforation about a destination place
+##AAU, I will be able to navigate thought the manue/navigations tabs to mome from one page to another
+##AAU, I will be able to search for places using a search bar
+##AAU, I will be able to review comprehensive inforation about a destination place